-Animals Wildlife The Real Reason Why Flamingos Stand on One Leg By Jaymi Heimbuch Writer California Polytechnic State University, San Luis Obispo Jaymi Heimbuch is a writer and photographer specializing in wildlife conservation.
-She is the author of The Ethiopian Wolf: Hope at the Edge of Extinction. our editorial process Twitter Twitter Jaymi Heimbuch Updated May 10, 2019 A pink flamingo gets some shut-eye while standing on one leg.
+Animals Wildlife The Real Reason Why Flamingos Stand on One Leg By Jaymi Heimbuch Jaymi Heimbuch Twitter Writer California Polytechnic State University, San Luis Obispo Jaymi Heimbuch is a writer and photographer specializing in wildlife conservation.
+She is the author of The Ethiopian Wolf: Hope at the Edge of Extinction.
+Learn about our editorial process Updated November 15, 2020 A pink flamingo gets some shut-eye while standing on one leg.
 Patrick Rolands/Shutterstock Share Twitter Pinterest Email Animals Wildlife Pets Animal Rights Endangered Species There are plenty of good reasons why flamingos are so famous.
 Their pink plumage is hard to ignore, of course, but so are those stilt-like legs and the birds' propensity for standing on one leg while tucking themselves into a ball to sleep.
 Why do they choose to use a single leg when resting?
 Is it to regulate body temperature or to rest their muscles?
 This has been a bit of a mystery — until now.
 Atlanta-based researchers Young-Hui Chang from the Georgia Institute of Technology and Lena Ting of Emory University experimented with live and dead flamingos to figure out the physical mechanism used by the birds to stand on one leg.
 It turns out, even dead birds can be made to stand on one leg without any support, meaning there's no energy required to pull off the trick. "[A] team from the U.S. has shown that flamingos employ no active muscular effort when they're unipedal, meaning they are also expending less energy," reports the BBC.
 "A passive mechanism is engaged in the one-legged position, allowing flamingos to stand proud while having a doze."
 The researchers call it a "passive gravitational stay mechanism."
 Standing on one leg requires less energy than standing on two.
 It all boils down to minimizing energy when resting, and flamingos have evolved to become real pros at the single-leg stance.
 However, exactly why they evolved this ability to rest so efficiently remains unclear.
 The researchers want to understand the exact physical mechanisms that allow the birds to perform the trick, and that will help to uncover more of the story behind this unusual sleeping preference.
-Also on MNN: With this trivia fact now secure in your memory bank, it's time to ask: What other flamingo facts do you know?
-Take this quiz and find out.